-The Company has not designated any financial liabilities as at fair value through profit or loss.
+The Company has not designated any financial liabilities as at FVTPL.

-(b) Other financial liabilities
+(ii) Other financial liabilities

 The Company's other financial liabilities comprise insurance payables, other payables, lease liabilities and borrowings.

 Insurance payables, other payables and borrowings are recognised initially at their respective fair value net of directly attributable transaction costs and subsequently measured at amortised cost using the effective interest method.